List of 7th Heaven characters: Lucy Camden

-Lucy Camden-Kinkirk (played by Beverley Mitchell) is the third Camden child, and second daughter.
+Lucy Camden-Kinkirk (played by Beverley Mitchell) is the third Camden child, born 1984, and middle daughter.
 In earlier seasons, Lucy is known for the many boyfriends she has, as well as being overly dramatic.
 Until season 4, she is often seen as "less than" her sister Mary and her emotions often get her into trouble.
 By the time she reaches her junior year in high school, however, Lucy becomes much more settled and switches positions with Mary, serving as an example of model teen behavior.
 Her first boyfriend is Jimmy Moon.
 She has one "normal" relationship with him, but they break up.
 In the beginning of season two, she is crying all summer and says that Jimmy is dating Ashley.
 At one point, she gets arrested for being in the area where Jimmy is dealing drugs.
 Later, Jimmy is shown when he had some problems with drugs, and the last time is when Lucy had a case as juror (though nobody told her what it was about; because she knew the defendant personally, she was dismissed).
 In school, she has many friends and is popular—including being nominated for homecoming queen in her senior year.
 She has a very good relationship with her friend Mike, who is placed in a mental hospital and is otherwise ostracized.
 Although Mike likes Lucy, it never quite works out.
 Later Lucy becomes engaged to Mike's friend, Jeremy, but they eventually break it off.

 In season seven, she marries Kevin Kinkirk and has a daughter named Savannah (season 9).
 Savannah is born in 2005.
 They live in the apartment above the garage at the Camdens' house up until Savannah is a few months old.
 She also becomes pregnant with twin boys, whom she loses in a miscarriage that deeply upsets her emotional state—though she eventually recovers.
 At the end of the summer, she tells Kevin that she does not want to have any more children.
 She is a working mother (working as an associate pastor), while her husband Kevin is a stay-at-home dad.
 However, Kevin is offered a job as a police sheriff in "Crossroads".
 Later on, Lucy helps a young woman named Sandy with her pregnancy, and they soon become friends.
 Helping Sandy drives her to reconsider the fact that she does not want more children.
 In the series finale, she and Kevin announce to the family they are expecting twin boys again.
 Lucy continues her life as daughter, wife, mother and church minister.